Skytrain (Miami International Airport): Infrastructure

+Rolling stock

-Rolling stock includes 20 Crystal Mover cars, which are configured into five trains with four cars each, including two fixed married-pair vehicles.
-The two separate vehicles in each train allow for secure transport of passengers arriving from international flights to the passport control facility.
+Skytrain rolling stock includes 20 automated Crystal Mover cars configured into five trains; each train compromises four cars split into two fixed married-pair vehicles.
+The separate vehicles in each train allow for secure transport of passengers arriving from international flights to the passport control facility.
 A single car is 11.75 m long and 2.69 m wide; it can accommodate up to 93 passengers, including eight seats and two spaces for wheelchairs, in compliance with the Americans with Disabilities Act.
 Up to four trains are put into operation simultaneously, with at least one kept in standby.
-The trains use rubber tires and can accelerate or decelerate at a rate of 0.97 m/s2, with a maximum speed of 80 kph.
-They are powered by a electrical system and feature electronically controlled pneumatic brakes with regenerative braking.
-Plans to purchase two additional four-car trains were approved in 2022, and are scheduled to be implemented by early 2026.
+The trains use rubber tires and can accelerate at a rate of 0.97 m/s2, with a maximum speed of 54 kph.
+Service braking is performed by a combination of electronically controlled pneumatic brakes and regenerative braking, which can decelerate at 0.97 m/s2 in normal operations and at 1.33 m/s2 using emergency brakes.
+Trains are powered by a electrical system via power rails along the guideway sidewalls, which transmit power from two ground-level substations.
+Its protection system includes automatic train control with fixed block signaling.
+Plans to purchase two additional four-car trains were approved in 2022, and are scheduled to be delivered by the end of 2026.